 A study conducted by Compass uncovered a significant increase in average revenue for companies that applied personalization features on their ecommerce site.
-The respondents used the LimeSpot Personalizer – Targeted Recommendation App on their Shopify storefronts, and the companies measured the results from 15 days before app and 60 days after installing the app.
-Their findings were quite significant:
+The respondents used the LimeSpot Personalizer – Targeted Recommendation App on their Shopify storefronts, and the companies measured the results from 15 days before and 60 days after installing the app.
+Their findings were very significant:

 ● 41% increase in average revenue for companies with at least 60 Shopify transactions

 ● 33.6% increase in average revenue for companies with at least 240 Shopify transactions

 ● 6.4% increase in average transaction value for companies with at least 240 Shopify transactions

 ● 18% average revenue increase across all respondents